trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/setting-up-app.md

    }
    ```

-1. Create a file in the `src/styles` folder named `index.scss` and paste in this code:
+1. Create a file in the `src/styles` folder named `settings.scss` and paste in this code:

    ```css
    /* Color palette: https://coolors.co/palette/e63946-f1faee-a8dadc-457b9d-1d3557 */